lovishprabhakar/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 The Tic Tac Toe app is a simple, yet addictive game that is perfect for players of all ages.
-As a new Android developer's first project, this app aims to showcase the developer's skills and creativity while providing a fun and engaging experience for users.
+As a new Android developer's first project, this app aims to showcase my skills and creativity while providing a fun and engaging experience for users.

 Snapshot from the app: